marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/conversation/conversation-overview.md

 description: "Overview of the conversation API building block"
 ---

-Using the Dapr conversation API you can reduce the complexity of interacting with LLMS and enable critical security and reliability functionality with out-of-the-box features like prompt caching and PII data obfuscation.
+Using the Dapr conversation API, you can reduce the complexity of interacting with Large Language Models (LLMs) and enable critical performance and security functionality with features like prompt caching and personally identifiable information (PII) data obfuscation.

 ## Features

+### Prompt caching

+todo

+### Personally identifiable information (PII) obfuscation

+todo

-### Supported SDKs
+## Supported SDKs

 You can use the following SDKs to author a workflow.